Howard A. Rodman: Other activities

-Rodman is a Governor of the Academy of Motion Picture Arts and Sciences.
-He founded and chairs the Writers Guild Independent Writers Caucus.
+Rodman is a Governor and Vice President of the Academy of Motion Picture Arts and Sciences.

+He founded and formerly chaired the Writers Guild Independent Writers Caucus.
 He has chaired FilmIndependent's Spirit Awards feature film jury as well as the USC Scripter Awards.
-He is the president of the USC chapter of the American Association of University Professors, a Fellow of the Los Angeles Institute for the Humanities; a former trustee of the Writers Guild Foundation, vice-chair of the Committee on the Professional Status of Writers; and serves on several nonprofit boards, among them the Franco-American Cultural Fund, and Cornell in Hollywood.
+He is past president of the USC chapter of the American Association of University Professors, a Fellow of the Los Angeles Institute for the Humanities; a former trustee of the Writers Guild Foundation, former vice-chair of the Committee on the Professional Status of Writers; and serves on several nonprofit boards, among them the Franco-American Cultural Fund, and, formerly, Cornell in Hollywood.
 He is an alumnus of the Seed Fund Board of the Liberty Hill Foundation, and a former editor of The Bill of Rights Journal.

-Rodman is also on Los Angeles committee of PEN America.
-PEN International stands at the intersection of literature and human rights to protect free expression in the United States and worldwide.
+Rodman also served on Los Angeles committee of PEN America.

 He is a member of the National Film Preservation Board, which advises Librarian of Congress on the annual selection of films to the National Film Registry.
 It also advises on national film preservation planning policy.

 Rodman is a member of The Quill and Dagger Society, founded at Cornell University in 1893.

 Working with the Library Foundation of Los Angeles, USC, and the Writers Guild, Rodman has conducted public conversations with such writers as Tom Wolfe, Ricky Jay, Jeannette Seaver, Vince Gilligan, Geoff Dyer, and Lady Antonia Fraser.

 In November 2019, he was a member of the jury at the Cannes 1939 Film Festival in Orléans France.

 Rodman also contributes to the Los Angeles Review of Books.
 His latest articles include 'After Hours Capitalism: On Tom Lutz's "Born Slippy"' a review of Tom Lutz’s "Born Slippy", published by Repeater Books and 'On the 192nd Anniversary of the Birth of Jules Verne'.

 Rodman contributed to Black Clock literary magazine, published semi-annually by CalArts in association with its MFA Writing Program.
 Rodman's work was published in issues 4, 5, 10, 13, 19, 20, 21.

 Rodman contributed the afterword to 'No Room at the Morgue' by Jean-Patrick Manchette, published in 2020 by New York Review Books.

+In June 2026 Rodman returned to his post-punk roots, playing in Glenn Branca's Symphony No. 13 for 100 Guitars (Hallucination City) at Geffen Hall, Lincoln Center.)

 Honors and awards

 On October 31, 2013, Rodman was named a Chevalier de l'Ordre des Arts et des Lettres by the French Republic.
 In January 2023 he was promoted from Chevalier to Officier.

 In February 2018 he was inducted into Final Draft (software)'s Screenwriters Hall of Fame, alongside Robert Towne, Steven Zaillian, Aaron Sorkin, Nancy Meyers, Paul Schrader, Lawrence Kasdan et al.

-In February 2020 Rodman was presented with the USC Associates Award for Artistic Expression, "the highest honor the University bestows on its members for significant artistic impact," by USC Provost Charles Zukoski.